Free and Reduced-Price Meals

 - What is a reimbursable meal?
 A complete breakfast or lunch.
 The government reimburses the child nutrition program for each complete meal that is served to students.

 - How many fruits and vegetables can be selected as part of a lunch meal?
-Elementary and Jr. High students are offered and may select two vegetables and one fruit choice for the day.
-High School students are offered and may select two vegetables and two fruit choices for the day.
+Elementary and Jr. High students may select two vegetables and one fruit choice for the day.
+High School students may select two vegetables and two fruit choices for the day.
 If more servings are desired, they may be purchased a la carte.

 - Who determines what food choices will be available on the daily menu?
 The reimbursable menus are planned to meet the federal nutrition guidelines, while considering the preferences of the students.